milvus-io/milvus/docs/design_docs/segcore/Search.md

    2. If Predicate does not exist, vector search bitmask will be empty.
    3. Bitmask will be used to mark filtered out / deleted entities in the vector execution engine.

-2. Currently, Milvus supports following node on the AST, visitor mode is used to interpret and execute from top to bottom and generate the final bitmask.
+2. Currently, Milvus supports the following node on the AST, visitor mode is used to interpret and execute from top to bottom and generate the final bitmask.

    1. LogicalUnaryExpr: not expression
    2. LogicalBinaryExpr: and or expression